-Triunity of the Godhead before earth and So the sacrifices and blood of the Old Testament-it is true; that epoch was drenched in blood-were not the old way devised for God's relationship with man, a way which was then changed to something new and difthat Cain brought an offering to the Lord of the fruit of the ground.
+So it came about in the course of time that Cain brought an offering to the Lord of the fruit of the ground.
 Abel, on his part also brought of the firstlings of his flock and of their fat portions.
 And the Lord had regard for Abel and for his offering; but for Cain and for his offering He had no regard.